ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 Consider that `service-limit` may not be restored after the moment referenced by `RateLimit-Reset`, and the `RateLimit-Reset` value should not be considered fixed nor constant.

-Subsequent requests may return an higher `RateLimit-Reset` value to limit concurrency or implement dynamic or adaptive throttling policies.
+Subsequent requests may return a higher `RateLimit-Reset` value to limit concurrency or implement dynamic or adaptive throttling policies.

 ## Resource exhaustion {#sec-resource-exhaustion}